 Importing and/or exporting businesses can be extremely successful if you know what you're doing.

-Learn how to set up an import or export business in Canada, the rules for importing or exporting goods, about the import/export documents you need and even how to prepare an international marketing plan with these import/export resources.
+Learn how to set up an import or export business, the rules for importing or exporting goods, about the import/export documents you need and even how to prepare an international marketing plan with these import/export resources.

 One option to start a business you may not have considered is buying a business.
 It can be easier than creating a business from scratch especially as in many cases you are purchasing an existing clientele and suppliers as well as the business's inventory and other physical property.
 Many franchises offer turnkey operations - it doesn't get any easier than that for the new small business owner.
 See if buying a business is the right choice for you and learn about the purchase procedure with these articles.

 All right - you've got your idea, you've decided what kind of business you want to start - now what?
 It's time to write a business plan.

 Writing a business plan should be one of the first things you do once you decide to start a business.
 Do you have to?
 Yes.
 Here are 5 Reasons a Business Plan Is Key to Success.